vsk4/TweetNotifier/README.md

   - [x] Load the downloaded unpacked extension (Notifier).
   - [x] Reload the Extension.
 You will get a starting popup.
   - [x] Extension is ready to use.
-  ## Working :

-   ##### please log into your twitter account as this extension uses ajax request from the notificationURLpage('https://twitter.com/i/notifications') of twitter.
-It also grabs information form that html tags of that page to popup the notifications.
+## After installation notifications will automatically pop-up when you are online.

-   ###### After logging into your account, even if you close your Browser Popup of the notifications will be displayed.
+   #### After logging into your account, even if you close your Browser Popup of the notifications will be displayed.

    Only notifications of **logged in persons** will be poppedup.

-### Modifications That are needed
+### Modifications needed to be done :

-1.Storing the data of persons to be tracked.<br/>
-2.Filtering the notifications data so that only tweets are notified.<br/>
-3.checking if person has tweeted , and show its notificaions.
-(checking the Messages array ,if it contains the text **persons name and tweeted** notification must show up)
+   Creating a database, storing required twitter modules and  popping up only those module notifications.